michaelbrewer/aws-lambda-events/docs/lambda-security.md

 - Limit function to single use case, keep code simple and small

 - Validate input / output via Jmepath / Pydantic
+    - Using framework code like Pydantic or JMESchema

 ## Resources